 Leverage Seminars, Videos, Commercials For Better Web Results

 Many companies have marketing gold laying around their office and hidden in their computers.
 These untapped assets can give you a leg up on the competition if you market them correctly.
-Google wants to show its users more than text and photos and has successfully been rolling out a program called Universal Search.
-This program targets Blogs, News, Video and Images.
-The days of posting only news releases, marketing content and still photos are over.
-You can now enhance your search engine results and potential client base by taking advantage of this new opportunity.
+Google wants to show its users text, documents, videos, Power Points, photos and more.
+You can enhance your search engine results by taking advantage of this new opportunity.

 Video Shows and Commercials